DPlayer234/lovedebugger/README.md

 -- Regular Lua print function
 debugger.clear()
 -- Clears the console
+debugger.tempClear()
+-- Only clear the temporary console

 debugger.setActive(active)
 -- Sets whether or not the Lua prompt is active debugger.isActive()
 -- Returns whether the Lua prompt is active

+debugger.addUpdate(func, priority)
+-- Adds a function to be called every frame.
+The function is passed dt (if dt is passed -- to debugger.update).

 debugger.allowFunctionIndex(nicer_name)
 -- Enables function indexing, allowing you to browse the upvalues